 WHY BUILD AN OBSTACLE COURSE FOR YOUR TODDLER?

 Toddlers may be small, but they are plenty capable.
 By 30 months, your toddler may be jumping in place with both feet, walking in a straight line, walking on their tiptoes, catching balls, and even standing on one foot!

 And they aren’t just developing physical capabilities.
 At this age, toddlers are beginning to solve problems by trial and error, understand shapes and sizes, recall past experiences and demonstrate an increased attention span.

 Obstacle courses are a great way of engaging kids in both areas.
 Whether you’re working with a backyard obstacle course or something set up inside of the house, you’ll be providing your little ones with different ways to develop their cognitive and fine motor skills.

-BACKYARD OBSTACLE COURSE FOR KIDS
+BACKYARD OBSTACLE COURSE FOR TODDLERS

 WATER OBSTACLE COURSE

 Now if there’s something toddlers can really excel at, it’s making a mess.
 Let’s indulge them with this next obstacle course for kids.
 For this next activity, fill up a small bucket with water.
 Ask your child to carry it from point A to point B. See how many times they can make the trip without spilling!